Jacobi identity

 In mathematics, the Jacobi identity is a property of a binary operation that describes how the order of evaluation, the placement of parentheses in a multiple product, affects the result of the operation.
 By contrast, for operations with the associative property, any order of evaluation gives the same result (parentheses in a multiple product are not needed).
 The identity is named after the German mathematician Carl Gustav Jacob Jacobi.
+He derived the Jacobi identity for Poisson brackets in his 1862 paper on differential equations.

 The cross product $a\times b$ and the Lie bracket operation $[a,b]$ both satisfy the Jacobi identity.
 In analytical mechanics, the Jacobi identity is satisfied by the Poisson brackets.
 In quantum mechanics, it is satisfied by operator commutators on a Hilbert space and equivalently in the phase space formulation of quantum mechanics by the Moyal bracket.